 From Equations 3 and 4, it is apparent that the molecule vibrates in a cosine pattern with a frequency proportional to the bond strength and inversely proportional to the reduced mass.
 From this we can see that each molecule will have its own unique vibrational signatures, which are determined not only by the atoms in the molecule, but also the characteristics of the individual bonds.

-Through the Raman effect, these vibrational frequencies can be measured due to the fact that the polorizability of a molecule, α, is a function of displacement, q.
-When incident light interacts with a molecule, it induces a dipole moment, P, equal to that of the product of the polorizability of the molecule and the electric field of the incident light source.
+Through the Raman effect, these vibrational frequencies can be measured due to the fact that the polarizability of a molecule, α, is a function of displacement, q.
+When incident light interacts with a molecule, it induces a dipole moment, P, equal to that of the product of the polarizability of the molecule and the electric field of the incident light source.
 This can be expressed as,

 where Eo is the intensity and νo is the frequency of the electric field.
-Using the small amplitude approximation, the polorizability can be described as a linear function of displacement,
+Using the small amplitude approximation, the polarizability can be described as a linear function of displacement,

 which when combined with Equations 3 and 5 results in,

 In Equation 7 we see that there are two resulting effects from the interaction of the molecule and the incident light.
 The first effect is called Rayleigh scattering, which is the dominate effect and results in no change in the frequency of the incident light.
 The second effect is the Raman scattered component and when expanded to,

 can be shown to shift the frequency of the incident light by plus or minus the frequency of the molecular vibration.
 The increase in frequency is known as an Anti-Stokes shift and the decrease in frequency is known as a Stokes shift.